msomeone/PeasyMotion/README.md

 In case of non-monospaced fonts in 'Environment' - when jump labels are assigned to document tab title -> title's width can change it's width (get shorter or longer, depends on particular characters combination in caption).
 When document tab title changes, the re-adjustment of tab document title positions happen -> jump labels and whole doc tab title shifts either side.
 When user's gaze was fixed on the jump label or document tab title user will lose his 'point of focus'/ gaze point.
 When monospaced fonts are used in environment -> each character lower/upper of any kind occupies strictly the same space in title.
 This prevents any changes/adjustments to captions widths/doc title positions in combination with fact, that jump label replaces part of document name (to help with keeping document title the same width as it was).

-## Jump to begining of line
+## Jump to beginning of line
-Jump to begining of any visible line via Tools.InvokePeasyMotionJumpToLineBegining
+Jump to beginning of any visible line via Tools.InvokePeasyMotionJumpToLineBegining

 ## Two char search
-Execute two character search for visibile text portion via Tools.InvokePeasyMotionTwoCharJump.
+Execute two character search for visible text portion via Tools.InvokePeasyMotionTwoCharJump.
 Jump labels are placed at each match.
 When activated, two keys are queried, search and all matched are labeled.
 After that PM awaits for jump label keys to execute final motion and deactivate.

 ## Bugreports, Feature requests and contributions